stepthom/text_mining_resources/README.md

 - [Machine Learning for Text (2018)](https://www.springer.com/us/book/9783319735306)
 - [Towards Explainable NLP: A Generative Explanation Framework for Text Classification](https://arxiv.org/pdf/1811.00196.pdf)
 - [Natural Language Processing in Spanish](https://iaarbook.github.io/procesamiento-del-lenguaje-natural/)
+- [Foundations of Computational Linguistics Human-Computer Communication in Natural Language](https://www.springer.com/gp/book/9783642414305) This book provides insights on how to build talking robots.
+- [Statistical Methods for Speech Recognition](https://mitpress.mit.edu/books/statistical-methods-speech-recognition) This is a book by Frederick Jelinek and A Bradford and it highlights important research and statistical methods for speech recognition.

 ## Blogs
 - [Probably Approximately a Scientific Blog](http://veredshwartz.blogspot.com/)